A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 \paragraph{Multimodal graphs} Unexpected noise in the answer inference process can be attributed to the absence of detailed selection of information during modalities fusion.
 Considering multiple views of the same image offers a new perspective that is closer to human cognition.
 Multiple knowledge graphs provide visual, semantic and factual information derived from corresponding images, text and facts respectively, while the visual and the semantic graph can be considered as instances of the factual graph.
 Intra-modal graph convolutions focus on the most relevant parts of each modality.
 Consequently, cross-modal knowledge reasoning on the fact graph iteratively aggregates information from the visual and semantic graphs using a recurrent module, and after multi-step reasoning the multimodal knowledge is fused in each entity.
 The final answer is returned by applying a GCN \cite{gcn} over those entities.
 This approach offers interpretability by revealing the entity and the modality graph which contributed to the answer. \cite{vqa8}

 A similar approach to \cite{vqa8} utilizes visual, semantic and factual graphs for image representation to eliminate noise during multimodal fusion.
-The Multi-Modal Heterogeneous Graph Construction stage is responsible of constructing those modality graphs, followed by the Cross-Modal Heterogeneous Graph Reasoning which selects intra-modal knowledge and then performs cross-modal reasoning.
-Information relevant to the question is extracted from the three graphs via a modality-aware heterogeneous graph convolutional network.
+The Multi-Modal Heterogeneous Graph Construction stage is responsible for constructing those modality graphs, followed by the Cross-Modal Heterogeneous Graph Reasoning which selects intra-modal knowledge and then performs cross-modal reasoning.
+Information relevant to the question is extracted from the three graphs via a modality-aware heterogeneous GCN.
 Cross-modal convolutions define complementary relevant information transmitted from visual and semantic graphs to the fact graph.
 The final answer is returned after reasoning over aggregated fact information. \cite{vqa10}

 A major challenge in knowledge-enhanced multimodal tasks is its supervised nature, as a possible absence of ground truth facts may hinder the inference of a proper answer in several approaches.
 A local subgraph is constructed based on concepts present in the image and the question, aiming to bridge the gap between question-image context and external knowledge.
 Those subgraph concepts act as anchor points to a knowledge graph, such as ConceptNet \cite{conceptnet} and Wikidata \cite{wikidata}, enabling the expansion to their immediate neighbors.
 Moreover, a global subgraph is constructed in a similar fashion for all the candidate answers.
-In each subgraph the information of neighboring nodes is aggregated to produce embeddings of the anchor concepts, and their similarity to the query embeddings drive the final answer. \cite{vqa11}
+In each subgraph, the information of neighboring nodes is aggregated to produce embeddings of the anchor concepts, and their similarity to the query embeddings drive the final answer. \cite{vqa11}

-\paragraph{Multiple feature spaces} Addressing the zero-shot setting of knowledge-enhanced VQA, a knowledge graph can help capturing semantics outside training data.
+\paragraph{Multiple feature spaces} Addressing the zero-shot setting of knowledge-enhanced VQA, a KG can help capturing semantics outside training data.
 Multiple feature spaces are used for independent alignment between image/question input and KG entities.
 The semantic space focuses on the linguistic information of the input (image, question) pair, representing a feature space of relationships; the object space acts as a support entity feature space, capturing visual and textual salient features; finally, knowledge space is dedicated to answer representation. \cite{vqa21}